10 Signs You’re Suffering from Emotional Exhaustion

 Does This Sound Familiar?

 Plus, you need time for you to be alone with your thoughts.
 Like many people, there’s no way to fit it all into your day.
-You use your bedtime as a bargaining tool to have an hour of tranquility after everyone goes to bed.
+You use your bedtime as a bargaining tool for an hour of tranquility after everyone goes to bed.

 Sure, you know that if you get in bed by midnight, you will get six hours of sleep, but it’s still not what you need to function the next day.
 When the alarm goes off, your body can barely move from the weight of the emotional exhaustion you feel.
 Your body seems like it’s just done a major workout, and your head is pounding.
 How can you face another day, week, or month going on the way you are?